davidesidoti/astrocourse/PROGRESS.md

 ## Recent Updates

 **March 24, 2025 (Latest)**
+- Completed development of the Physics module content
+- Completed content for Sections 9-10:
+  - Section 9: Modern Physics - Covering quantum mechanics, special relativity, general relativity, nuclear physics, particle physics, quantum gravity, and their applications in astronomy
+  - Section 10: Summary and Connections - Synthesizing all physics concepts and their applications in astronomy, highlighting interdisciplinary connections, technological applications, educational perspectives, and future directions
+- All 10 content sections of the Physics module are now complete:
+  1. Introduction to Physics in Astronomy
+  2. Classical Mechanics
+  3. Work, Energy, and Power
+  4. Rotational Dynamics
+  5. Oscillations and Waves
+  6. Fluid Mechanics and Thermodynamics
+  7. Electromagnetism
+  8. Optics and Light
+  9. Modern Physics
+  10. Summary and Connections
+- All 5 interactive elements have been implemented:
+  - Force Simulator
+  - Orbital Mechanics Explorer
+  - Thermodynamics Explorer
+  - Electromagnetic Field Visualizer
+  - Relativity Demonstrator
+- All components have been committed to the repository with detailed commit messages

+**March 24, 2025 (Earlier)**
 - Continued development of the Physics module
 - Completed content for Sections 7-8:
   - Section 7: Electromagnetism - Covering electric fields and forces, magnetic fields and forces, electromagnetic induction, Maxwell's equations, electromagnetic radiation in astronomy, plasma physics, and applications in solar/stellar activity, cosmic particle acceleration, radio astronomy, and magnetized compact objects